 A narrative allows people to see themselves as the subject of the story, so knowing your audience will make it applicable.
 People typically learn from their mistakes and these stories, although they didn’t necessarily happen to the listener, can serve as a moral lesson because the listener can relate to the story or see something similar happening to them.

 Urban legends are often told in the workplace to deliver that moral lesson.
 It usually happened to a friend of a friend and the shocking nature of the story will resonate with the listener.
 An urban legend that circulates in retail stores tells the story of a customer who was in the middle of lodging a complaint when the phone rang in the store.
-The employee that was listening to the customer cut them off to answer the phone, leaving the customer feeling unimportant and mistreated.
+The employee who was listening to the customer cut them off to answer the phone, leaving the customer feeling unimportant and mistreated.
 The customer grabbed a pen off the counter and stabbed the employee in the hand while they were still on the phone.
 The moral lesson here is to ensure the customers in front of you are receiving your full attention.
-Typically, the employee in the story has long since left the employ of the store and the teller of the story didn’t meet the employee but knows someone that did.
+Typically, the employee in the story has long since left the employ of the store and the teller of the story didn’t meet the employee but knows someone who did.

 Just because a story isn’t true, doesn’t mean the risk described in the story isn’t real.
 And the new employees heed that lesson that customer service is important—fatally important.